SpongePowered/SpongeDocs/source/ore/guidelines.rst

      - Web server that runs on the plugin, serving information to users
      - Server that runs on the plugin, listening to requests from other services
      - IRC/Discord/Telegram/WhatsApp bot or relay

+    Examples of systems that do **not** require documentation:

+     - Local databases or database connections specified by the end-user

 Category